 Pacific Coast Oil Stock Performance

-On a scale of 0 to 100, Pacific Coast holds a performance score of 2.
-The company holds a Beta of 1.26, which implies a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Pacific Coast will likely underperform.
-Please check Pacific Coast's total risk alpha and the relationship between the downside variance and period momentum indicator , to make a quick decision on whether Pacific Coast's historical price patterns will revert.
+Pacific Coast holds a performance score of 9 on a scale of zero to a hundred.
+The company holds a Beta of -26.71, which implies a somewhat significant risk relative to the market.
+As returns on the market increase, returns on owning Pacific Coast are expected to decrease by larger amounts.
+On the other hand, during market turmoil, Pacific Coast is expected to outperform it.
+Use Pacific Coast total risk alpha, as well as the relationship between the downside variance and day median price , to analyze future returns on Pacific Coast.

 Risk-Adjusted Performance